VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 5. How to remove the shovel setup.

    a.
-Using the management web interface
+On the subscriber node, remove the shovel on using the management web interface

       Log into management web interface using publisher instance's admin username.
       Navigate to admin tab and then to shovel management page.
 The status of the shovel will be displayed on the page.
 Click on the shovel name and delete the shovel.

    b.
-Using "volttron-ctl" command on the publisher node.
+On the publisher node, run the following "vctl" commands:

     .. code-block:: bash